 They key to speeding up the process is for you to get organized.
-We explored the reasons that it takes so long to get a proposal in this article (link to Why does it take so long… article) in detail, and information gathering represents your best opportunity to help move things along.
+We explored the reasons that it takes so long to get a proposal in this article in detail, and information gathering represents your best opportunity to help move things along.
 Below is a list of documentation you should prepare in order to make the process of getting quotes go as smoothly as possible:

 Know Your Budget & Timeframe